 With FP Markets (FPMarkets.com), the minimum investment varies from trader to trader.
 We've seen amounts between US$ 50 and US$ 1,000.
 Then, decide how you wish to copy their trades going forward.
 You could copy their trades in proportion to your funds, open even larger positions or only commit a fixed size to each copy trade.
 With LiteForex (LiteFinance.com), there's no minimum investment: chose freely how much you wish to invest in a copy relationship.

 How to manage your risk

-- FP Markets and LiteForex allow you to set risk limits for the entire copy relationship, in dollar amounts.
-For example, you could set total loss and total profit thresholds, in dollar amounts.
-For example, you could end the copy relationship altogether once one of these thresholds is met.
+FP Markets and LiteForex allow you to set risk limits for the entire copy relationship, in dollar amounts.
+For example, you could set total loss and/or total profit thresholds, in dollar amounts, and end the copy relationship altogether once one of these thresholds is met.

-Last but not least, both eToro and FP Markets allow you to close a copied trade manually at any time, without ending the copy relationship.
+Last but not least, FP Markets allow you to close a copied trade manually at any time, without ending the copy relationship.
 This is helpful if you dislike a specific investment decision, but like a trader's overall strategy.
 This is something you may appreciate even if you prefer a more hands-off approach to investing.

 How to earn passive income